-In 1999 an NGO, the Fundación para la Investigación y Desarrollo Agricola (FIDAR) and local farmers' organizations in Cauca, including the Associación de Agricultores de Pital, the Asociación de Productores Agropecuarios de Pescador and the Grupo Comunitario Mi Lucha, began working with CIAT under a project funded by the SWP-PRGA.
-Cauca's cassava farmers had already worked with CIAT and FIDAR
+In 1999 an NGO, the Fundación para la Investigación y Desarrollo Agricola (FIDAR) and local farmers' organizations in Cauca, including the Asociación de Agricultores de Pital, the Asociación de Productores Agropecuarios de Pescador, and the Grupo Comunitario Mi Lucha, began working with CIAT under a project funded by the SWP-PRGA.
+Cauca's cassava farmers had already worked with CIAT and FIDAR for about a decade in participatory cassava varietal selection.
+But in the late 1990s it became clear that the limited supply of planting materials was preventing this work from having an impact.

-Interest in other local root crops, such as achira (Cana spp), aracacha (Aracacha spp), and local varieties of batata or camote (Ipomoea spp), is increasing, but for these crops too a shortage of planting materials is expected to constrain development.
+Interest in other local root crops, such as achira (Cana spp.), aracacha (Aracacha spp.), and local varieties of batata or camote (Ipomoea spp.), is increasing, but for these crops too a shortage of planting materials is expected to constrain development.
 Remaining stocks are in very small plots, often diseased, and generally inadequate in quantity and quality to allow propagation to be scaled up adequately to develop new markets.